Actions

 Success!
 Our object now displays as intended!

 Now create a new object by hitting the "Object" button, and it should appear above the "Common" folder.
-We could name our new object to anything we want.
-Select your newly-created object, and begin loading in your Sonic 2 files.
-Here's what you will need to find as far as Sonic 2 files go:
+You can name this new object to anything you want.
+Select your newly-created object, and begin to load in your Spin Dash sprites.
+First, we’ll create a new folder on our disassembly for the time being to put our Sonic 2 files in.
+You can name this folder to anything we want.

 • Sonic's art tiles (found under "art\uncompressed" with the filename "Sonic's art.bin")